 This is the gusset pattern piece (not to scale) with curved edges and center markings.
 The foam interfacing should be centered 1/2" away from the edge, keeping it out of the seam allowance.

-TIP: After you have fused your interfacing to the gusset pieces, take the time to mark the seam allowance.
-This can be very helpful when you are sewing as you are trying to maneuver the piece and keep track of the seam allowance at the same time.
+TIP: After you have fused your interfacing to the gusset pieces, take the time to mark the 3/8" seam allowance.
+You'll be able to maneuver the piece and stitch on the marked line.

 Ready to attach - verify seams if needed:

 In this picture, the gusset piece has been added to the zipper placket, and top-stitched.
-The wrong side of the gusset has a piece of foam stabilizer, inset 1/2" from the edge to keep out of the seam allowance.
-This assembly is now ready to attach to the bottom and the side.
 Personally, I like to verify that my seams on the outside of the bag joining the bottom and placket are 3/8".
 I don't want to find it out AFTER I've clipped it all together!
-It's easier to fix at this point!
+Adjust seam allowances if needed.